 She had exquisite facial features with a beautiful bone structure and large, expressive eyes and she was voted in 'The Guinness Book of Records' as the most beautiful woman who ever lived.

-Greta Garbo received an Honorary Academy Award in 1955 "for her unforgettable screen performances" and was ranked as number five in the list of Greatest Screen Legends by the American Film Institute.
+After four unsuccessful Best Actress Oscar nominations during her active career, Greta Garbo received an Honorary Academy Award in 1955 "for her unforgettable screen performances" and was ranked at number five in the list of Greatest Screen Legends by the American Film Institute.

 BiographyGreta Garbo was born Greta Lovisa Gustafsson on 18 September 1905, in Stockholm, Sweden.
 She had an older sister and brother, Alva and Sven.
 She attended the Katarina Grammar School but had to leave when she was 14, on the death of her father, in order to help the family finances.
 She had no thoughts at this time of a movie career and after working in a barbershop for a short time she was employed in the offices of a Stockholm department store.

 Garbo's rapid progress accelerated when she made her first Talkie, 'Anna Christie' in 1930.
-The public flocked to hear her voice for the first time and despite her strong Swedish accent her accomplished acting performance earned her an Academy Award nomination for Best Actress.
-She earned a second nomination later in the year for her perfomance in 'Romance'.
+Following a huge advertising campaign with the slogan "Garbo Talks!", the public flocked to hear her voice for the first time, and despite her strong Swedish accent her accomplished acting performance earned her an Academy Award nomination for Best Actress.
+She earned a second nomination later in the year for her performance in 'Romance'.

 Now a top box-office star, Garbo appeared as the World War I spy in 'Mata Hari' in 1931 and then the following year played a Russian ballerina in a cast of all-stars in 'Grand Hotel' which won the Academy Award for Best Picture.